Jared Cook Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- Cook's 51 receiving yards per game in his four career matchups against the Vikings are 18.5 more than his over/under for Sunday's game.
+- Cook is averaging 51 receiving yards per game in four career matchups against the Vikings, 18.5 more than his receiving yards prop bet over/under for Sunday's game (32.5).

 - Note: Cook's stats vs. Vikings date back to 2016.

-- This week Cook will face the NFL's 18th-ranked pass defense (268.8 yards allowed per game).
+- The Vikings have the NFL's 18th-ranked pass defense this season, giving up 268.8 yards per game through the air.

-- The Vikings' defense is sixth in the NFL, giving up 1.5 passing touchdowns per game.
+- At 1.5 passing TDs allowed per game, the Vikings defense is ranked sixth in the NFL.

 Recent Performances

-- In last week's matchup with the Eagles, Cook caught four passes for 48 yards while being targeted four times.
+- In last week's game against the Eagles, Cook was targeted four times and recorded four catches for 48 yards.

-- Cook has racked up 98 receiving yards (32.7 per game) and one touchdown, hauling in 10 balls on 16 targets during his last three games.
+- Cook has put up 98 yards over his last three games (32.7 per game) with one touchdown, hauling in 10 passes on 16 targets.

 Cook's Los Angeles Teammates